 For Amazon FBA beginners, it’s a tough job to start your own business.
 However, the above tips will help you figure out the whole process of the business.
-If you are stuck in your sales, you can incorporate some of them to grow your ecommerce business.
+If you are stuck in your sales, you can incorporate some of them to grow your eCommerce business.
 Now, it’s time for you to go ahead and build your own business empire.

 Related: How Does Amazon FBA Work?